asyncink/faraway/readme.md

 ### Features

-- List all Star Wars characters with a short summary.
+- List all Star Wars characters with a short summary
-- View full information about a specific character on its page.
+- View full information about a specific character on its page
-- Edit the name of a character locally.
+- Edit the name of a character locally
-- Ensure all changes are consistent between the client and API (data refetch will preserve local names) via Indexed DB.
+- All changes are consistent between the client and API via Indexed DB
+- Data refetches will preserve local names
-- Avoid redundant fetches — all data is stored in Mobx, and fetches won't be triggered if the data has been previously fetched.
+- No redundant fetches if the data has been previously fetched
-- Dark and light themes
+- Dark and light color scheme
-- Mobile and desktop screens
+- Support for mobile and desktop screens

 App is deployed on https://faraway-zeta.vercel.app.
 The code was written in 5 hours, so there are several potential refactorings and features that could be added.
 Please keep this in mind.